 When people see you in the search results or land on your LinkedIn profile, are they clicking through to learn more about you?
-Are they then sending you a connection request?
+Are they then sending you connection requests?

-Your LinkedIn headline is the MOST critical part of your profile because, along with your name and profile photo, it is the first thing anyone will see when they find you in the search results or land on your profile page.
+Your LinkedIn headline is the MOST critical part of your profile because, along with your name and profile photo, it is the first thing people see when they find you in the search results or land on your profile.

-You only have seven seconds to impress a potential client or connection before they click away.
-7 seconds to impress!
+You have only seven seconds to impress a potential connection before they click away – 7 seconds to impress!

-Before you begin making changes to your LinkedIn headline, it is a good idea to turn off your Notifications if you don’t want your network to be notified for one reason or another.
+Before you begin making changes to your LinkedIn headline, turn off the sending notifications to your network feature if you don’t want your network to be notified of the changes you are making to your profile.